MicrosoftDocs/visualstudio-docs/docs/javascript/debug-nodejs.md

 1. In the **Attach to Process** dialog, select **JavaScript and TypeScript (Chrome Dev Tools/V8 Inspector)** as the **Connection Type**.

    The debugger target, such as http://localhost:9222, should appear in the **Connection Target** field.
-If you don't see this target, enter it manually.

-1. Select the browser process with the correct host port (`https://localhost:7184/` in this example), and select **Attach**.
+1. In the list of browser instances, select the browser process with the correct host port (`https://localhost:7184/` in this example), and select **Attach**.

     The port (for example, 7184) may also appear in the **Title** field to help you select the correct browser instance.